Awsyaseen76/jordanEvents/readme.md

 -[] create a list of members they registered online removed from the list after pay and registered them on the event registered members.

--[] recheck if the password not correct when login what happend?

 -[] work on the problem of still access event details by maker although maker signed out?

+-[] add option when creating new event to have the location from the map